anusha-murali/anusha-murali.github.io/hashing.md

 1. The first row where one of the two sets has value 1 belongs to the union.
 Recall that union contains rows with at least one 1.
 2. We have equality if both sets have value 1, and this row belongs to the intersection.

+In practice, documents contain thousands or hundreds of thousands of words, so we can just randomly select a few permutations and compute MinHash on them to determine the approximate set resemblance.

 ## 2. Shingling